homeassistant-extras/adguard-card/README.md

 ### Auto-discovery

-The card automatically discovers and identifies all Pi-hole entities based on:
+The card automatically discovers and identifies all AdGuard entities based on:

 - Entity naming patterns
 - Translation keys